perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/2-brackets.md

 updated: 2017-09-06
 ---

 *This was originally meant to be a series.
-But at this point I'm probably just going to keep a list of the tools I use on my [uses page](/uses).*
+Instead, I keep a list of the tools I use on my [uses page](/uses).*

 ***